DylanTackoor/CS50x-Miami/README.md

 But what does that mean?

-Well, CS50 is a course that teaches you how to design and implement solutions to problems.
+Well, CS50x Miami is a course that teaches you how to design and implement solutions to problems.
 But more than that, it teaches you how to think more critically, more methodically, and more computationally, if you will.

 In fact, computer science itself isn't really about computers (or programming for that matter), it's really about information.
 How do you think about it?
 How do you represent it?
 And with what methods or algorithms can you process it?